John Casley-Smith Scholarship

 Similar to the criteria for the Rhodes Scholarship program, where candidates are selected on the basis of outstanding intellect, character, leadership and commitment to service, the John Casley-Smith Scholarship will provide 100% fee remission for a student entering in Year 10 in 2024 for a three-year period.

-- Applications for the John Casley-Smith Scholarship (commencing in 2024) close at 9am Monday 16 October 2023.
+- Applications for the John Casley-Smith Scholarship (commencing in 2024) are now closed.

 Applications can be submitted via the link on this page.
 Selection for the scholarship recipient is based on a combination of criteria including financial need, sound academic results, participation in co-curricular activities, leadership potential and character, commitment to service within current school or wider community, and potentiality and propensity for growth.
 The scholarship will be awarded to an outstanding student who would be unable to attend Scotch College without financial support.
 As such, this scholarship will be means tested as part of the interview/scholarship process.